-New Jersey's texting and cellphone ban has a few exceptions.
+New Jersey's texting and cell phone ban has a few exceptions.
 A driver is permitted to use one hand to make a call if the driver:

 Public transportation drivers are also prohibited from talking on the phone and text messaging while driving.
 However, the restriction applies to handheld and hands-free device use alike.

-The public transportation texting and cellphone ban doesn't apply:
+The public transportation texting and cell phone ban doesn't apply:

-Penalties.
-A public transportation cellphone or texting violation is a disorderly persons offense.
+A public transportation cell phone or texting violation is a disorderly persons offense.
 Convicted drivers face up to six months in jail and a maximum $1,000 fine.